Matthew 5:27–28: Analysis

 All of these verses involve strong desire or longing, but not sexual desire.

-The word translated as woman is gyne, which can mean either woman or wife.
+The word translated as 'woman' is γυνή (gynḗ), which can mean either 'woman' or 'wife'.
 Some scholars believe that Jesus is only talking about lusting after another's wife, not the attraction of a man to a woman in general.
 Nolland notes that sexual desire is not condemned in Matthew or in the contemporary literature, only misdirected desire.

-According to the laws of the time it was not adultery for a married man to sleep with an unmarried woman.
+According to the laws of the time, it was not adultery for a married man to sleep with an unmarried woman.
 Adultery was interpreted as a form of theft, and the harm came from stealing another man's wife.
-In Matthew 5:32 some feel Jesus will challenge this view.
+In Matthew 5:32, some feel Jesus will challenge this view.
 France states that lust is more precisely understood as "in order to do the forbidden with her."
 Schweizer notes that looking lustfully at a woman is specifically condemned, implying that it is possible for a man to look at a woman without lust.
 Important in that it rejects the need for absolute segregation of the sexes.